 On August 26, 2019, the Inspector General of the Intelligence Community ("ICIG") forwarded to the Acting Director of National Intelligence ("DNI") a complaint from an employee within the intelligence community.
-The complainant alleged that unnamed "White House officials" had expressed concern that during a July 25, 2019, phone call, President Trump had sought to pressure the Ukrainian president to pursue investigations that might have the effect of assisting the President's re-election bid.
-According to the ICIG, such a request could be viewed as soliciting a foreign campaign contribution in violation of the campaign-finance laws.
-See Letter for Joseph Maguire, Acting Director of National Intelligence, from Michael K. Atkinson, Inspector General of the Intelligence Community, at 3 (Aug.
-26, 2019) ("ICIG Letter").
+The complainant alleged that unnamed "White House officials" had expressed concern about the content of a telephone call between the President and a foreign leader.
+According to the ICIG, statements made by the President during the call could be viewed as soliciting a foreign campaign contribution in violation of the campaign-finance laws.
 In the ICIG's view, the complaint addresses an "urgent concern" for purposes of triggering statutory procedures that require expedited reporting of agency misconduct to the congressional intelligence committees.
 Under the applicable statute, if the ICIG transmits such a complaint to the DNI, the DNI has seven days to forward it to the intelligence committees.
 See 50 U.S.C. § 3033(k)(5)(C).